Single Order Transitional Access Product (SOTAP)

 When it is launched, you will be able to use SOTAP to provide broadband and internet protocol (IP) phone services, because it connects to your exchange infrastructure.

 We’re developing SOTAP to help us withdraw Wholesale Line Rental (WLR).
-We’re planning to launch it UK-wide by August 2022.

 It will only be for areas where there aren’t any fibre products available.
 And it won’t include a managed phone service, or any associated calling and network features.